ExpediaGroup/kubernetes-sidecar-injector/README.md

 #### Injecting env variables in the sidecar

 At times one may have to pass additional information to the sidecar from the pod spec.
-For example, a pod specific `api-key` to be used by the sidecar.
+For example, a pod specific `api-key` to be used by a sidecar.
 To allow that, this webhook looks for special annotations with prefix `sidecar-injector.expedia.com` in the pod spec and adds the annotation key-value as environment variables to the sidecar.

 For example, this [sample pod specification](sample/echo-server.yaml#L13) has the following annotation